 It’s common knowledge many of the horsepower, and torque numbers of the era were underrated by the car manufacturers.
 Either they were misleading or in the case of the Hemi rated only at 5,000 RPM.

-At higher RPM the Hemi produced much more horsepower.
+At higher RPM the engine produced much more horsepower.
 The horsepower numbers at the higher RPM weren’t reported.

 Many engine builders have tested original specification 426 Hemis on the dyno proving Chrysler’s power numbers were rated too low.

-One machine shop located in Massachusetts hooked up a rebuilt (stock specs) 426 Hemi to the dyno.
+One machine shop located in Massachusetts hooked up a rebuilt (stock specs) engine to the dyno.
 The following are the power numbers obtained: